Granny Smith Apple Grilled Cheese

 It has come to my attention that many folks like a bit of ketchup with their grilled cheese.
 This was never something I did as a kid, but I’m no anti-ketchup crusader.
 It’s a good condiment.
 But when it comes to this grilled cheese, skip the standard tomato ketchup (it doesn’t do the apple any favours) and try your hand at something a little different.

 I’ve had two very different homemade preserves with this, and both have been awesome.
 The first was an amazing pineapple mustard from Pat Crocker’s book “Preserving.”
 It’s seriously delicious stuff, easy to make, and a wonderful preserve to do in the winter when local fruits aren’t available.
 The second preserve is shown in the photos, and it’s one of my own invention – blueberry plumcot ketchup.
 If that sounds bizarre to you, let me reassure you that before tomato ketchup became the universal standard, the condiment was actually made with all kinds of different fruits, vegetables, and even mushrooms.
 All kinds of flavours play really well with the sweet-and-tangy mixture of vinegar, sugar, and spices used to make ketchup.
-Now I’m afraid I’m going to have to leave you hanging here, because I don’t have the recipe up yet – but once blueberry season rolls around again this year, I promise it’ll be making an appearance.
+Now I’m afraid I’m going to have to leave you hanging here, because I don’t have the recipe up yet – but once blueberry season rolls around again it’ll be making an appearance.
 Go make a couple of practice sandwiches to get yourself ready.

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.